Our Partners

 Unstoppable Tracy Inc.Unstoppable YouAs a bestselling author, award-winning leader, speaker, humanitarian, and decorated athlete, Unstoppable Tracy provides tools tied to the Ontario Learning Outcomes for Resilience and Determination, for audiences to affect positive change and acceptance to everyone around them.
 Tracy's verve for life and ability to overcome obstacles are immediately apparent in these keynote presentations, sharing her story of commitment and perseverance, courage, and positivity, and that challenges misconceptions.
 Unstoppable Tracy provides a unique and inclusive perspective on diversity as a person who was born with a disability, as a 4-way amputee.
 With humour and motivation, Unstoppable Tracy inspires all audiences to set goals and persevere through adversity, doing whatever it takes in order to achieve success.
 Suitable: Kindergarten, Grades 1-12; staff; parents/caregivers

 Up4 The ChallengeSTEM Design ExperienceLed by professional women in science and engineering, these workshops use STEM for social impact through human-centred design.
 Students use a hands-on, Design Thinking process to imagine and prototype solutions to real-world issues in their communities while enhancing their appreciation of how STEM supports social outcomes.
-Schools can choose from a panel discussion, half-day session or a workshop series where facilitators work with students, while providing professional learning to teachers, to develop a solution to a community-based problem.
+Schools can choose from a 1.25-hour workshop, a half-day session or a workshop series where facilitators work with students, while providing professional learning to teachers, to develop a solution to a community-based problem.
 By focusing on diversity, creativity, and experiential learning with community organizations/community members, the program enables youth to design more innovative and sustainable solutions to complex challenges.
 Professional learning opportunities available.
-Serving: Grades 7-12, Staff
+Serving: Grades 7-12, Staff.

 Urban Minds Planning and Design Studio1UP Youth City Builders ProgramA youth leadership program that educates and empowers secondary students to become urban changemakers by giving them the skills to contribute to making our cities more livable, equitable and sustainable.
 Students learn about city building, urban planning, architecture and gain practical skills in civic leadership.
 Workshops lead students to identify urban issues/challenges and using design jam process to think of possible solutions.
 Activities may include a neighbourhood walk.
 Program is suitable for Grades 9-12 Geography or Civics classes.